grimalPaul/cvlp/README.md

 #### Wikimage

-To develop entities representation of our model, we create a dataset from the knwoledge base of viquae.
+To develop entities representation of our model, we create a dataset from the knowledge base of viquae.
 We take `wikidata_id` and get from wikidata image's entity for entities who have more than one image.

 TODO :We release the dataset and the image.